Brutal [Meta]Introduction to Dependent Types in Agda

 in the hole, both the type of ba and the goal’s type are r.

-From these observations we conclude that with expr creates a new variable, say w, and “backwards-substitutes” expr to w in a context, changing all the occurrences of expr the types of the context to w.
+From these observations we conclude that with expr creates a new variable, say w, and “backwards-substitutes” expr to w in a context, changing all the occurrences of expr in the types of the context to w.
 Which means that in a resulting context every type that had expr as a subterm starts dependending on w.

 This property allows using with for rewriting: